An Update on the Possibility of Civil Partnerships for Opposite-Sex Couples

 The couple argue that, ‘whilst most couples want financial and legal protection for themselves and their families, not all feel comfortable with marriage’.
 They are opposed to civil marriage and claim that the bar on civil partnerships for opposite- sex couples is discriminatory and a violation of their Human Rights.

-Why a civil partnership over a marriage?
+Why choose a civil partnership over a marriage?

 Some couples may feel that marriage is an outdated system, which is traditionally rooted in patriarchy and religion.
 This may not be reflective of the way they conduct their relationship, particularly in these modern times where traditional roles, for some, are a thing of the past.